ryanve/frontend-exercises/README.md

 First, [fork](https://github.com/RadiusIntelligence/frontend-exercises/fork) this repo.
 If you need any help, Github has a nice [guide](https://guides.github.com/activities/forking/).

 Once forked, clone your fork to your local machine.

 ### Performing the interview tasks

-Find and open `app/index.html` in your browser.
+In Terminal or in Finder, locate and open `app/index.html` in your browser.
 Follow the directions from there.

 > If you prefer [gulp](http://gulpjs.com), you can run 'gulp watch' from the command line and work that way, too.
 If you don't have gulp installed, don't worry about it.
 It's a bit much to explain here and not strictly needed.